risingwavelabs/risingwave/docs/developer-guide.md

 ```

 Some unit tests will not work if the `/tmp` directory is on a TmpFS file system: these unit tests will fail with this
-error message: `UnsupportedFilesystem(16914836)`.
-If this happens you can override the use of `/tmp` by setting the
+error message: `Attempting to create cache file on a TmpFS file system.
+TmpFS cannot be used because it does not support Direct IO.`.
-environment variable `RISINGWAVE_TEST_DIR` to a directory that is on a non-TmpFS filesystem, the unit tests will then
+If this happens you can override the use of `/tmp` by setting the  environment variable `RISINGWAVE_TEST_DIR` to a
-place temporary files under your specified path.
+directory that is on a non-TmpFS filesystem, the unit tests will then place temporary files under your specified path.

 ### Planner tests